-- Religious and medical exemptions: Community members who have been granted a religious or medical exemption are required to wear a mask indoors and are subject to twice-weekly testing.
+- Religious and medical exemptions: Community members who have been granted a religious or medical exemption are encouraged to wear a mask indoors and are no longer required to get tested.

 Only fully vaccinated students—or those who have received an approved medical or religious waiver—can live in the residence halls.
 Partially vaccinated students cannot live in the residence halls until they are fully vaccinated.